 - Jalapeno Cornbread – This is a savory (non-sweet) cornbread made with jalapenos & cheese.

-- Oatmeal Bread (Instant Yeast) – Love oatmeal bread but hate the bread machine mixing paddle “hole”?
+- Oatmeal Sandwich Bread (Oven Baked) – Love oatmeal bread but hate the bread machine mixing paddle “hole”?
 Then try this recipe because it helps you to easily make some fantastic homemade oatmeal bread without a bread machine hole in the bottom.
-This oatmeal bread recipe uses a bread machine to make the dough and then the bread is finished in your oven.
+This oatmeal bread recipe uses a bread machine to make the dough.
+The bread is finished in your oven.

 - Onion Bread – This is one of my favorite sandwich breads as I love the taste of onion bread.

-- Pizza Dough (with Italian Herbs) – Make your own homemade pizza versus buying stale supermarket frozen pizza or expensive delivery pizza.
-Our recipe includes Italian herbs… so this pizza dough is delicious and has a wonderful aroma.
+- Pizza Dough – Make your own homemade pizza versus buying stale supermarket frozen pizza or expensive delivery pizza.
+FYI – You can use bread flour or all purpose flour to make this pizza dough recipe.

 - Potato Bread – Potato bread is a light & fluffy white bread… and our recipe also has a hint of rosemary.